google/dataflow-ml-starter/README.md

 For `mobilenet_v2`, it cost 0.05$ with ~1h.
 Note the cost and time depends on your job settings and the regions.

+### Run the Beam pipeline with the Pub/Sub source
+When `INPUT_DATA` from the `.env` file defines a valid Pub/Sub topic (e.g., `projects/apache-beam-testing/topics/Imagenet_openimage_50k_benchmark`),
+the Beam pipeline is created using the Pub/Sub source with `FixedWindows` and switches to `beam.io.fileio.WriteToFiles` that supports the streaming pipeline.
+We only use `shards=1` here since the incoming Pub/Sub data throughput is low in this example.
+Note that the streaming job will run forever until it is canceled or drained.

 ## FAQ

 ### Permission error when using any GCP command